Culture of Kerala: Folklore

 Kerala folklore is influenced by agricultural patterns and work in the region.
 Sowing, planting of nharu (seedling), clearing out the weeds, harvests etc. are the different stages of agriculture which have their typical rituals.
 Numerous songs and performing arts accompany these stages, such as Njattupattu, which are songs sung during the seedling time.
 Kanyar Kali, Padayani, Mudiyettu, Thirayattam, Malavayiyattam, Theyyam, Kothamooriyattam, Nira, Puthari, etc. are some of the ritual folklore of Kerala.
 Much of Kerala folk culture, including festival dates, was codified under the rule of Kolathiris, the Kings of Kolathunadu.

 The folk arts of Kerala can be broadly classified under two heads: ritualistic and non-ritualistic.
 Ritualistic folk arts can be further divided into two: devotional and magical.

 Devotional folk arts, such as theyyam, thirayattam, poothamthira, kanyarkali, and kummatti, are performed to propitiate a particular God or Goddess.
 Forms like panappattu and thottampattu are composed in the form of songs.
 In kolkali, margamkali, daffumuttukkali, etc., the ritualistic element is not very strong.
 Magical folk arts seek to win general prosperity for a community or exorcise evil spirits or to beget children.
-Gandharvas and nagas are worshipped in order to win these favours.
+Gandharvas and nagas are worshipped to win these favours.
 The magical folk arts include pambinthullal, pooppadathullal, kolamthullal, malayankettu, etc.